xkfengxd227/Drusilla_Ext/README.md

 Introduction
 --------

 This package is written in the C++ programming language.
-Drusilla_Ext is an external version of Drusilla_Select, which is used c-Approximate Furthest Neighbor (or simply c-AFN) search under Euclidean distance.
+Drusilla_Ext is an external version of Drusilla_Select, which is used for c-Approximate Furthest Neighbor (or simply c-AFN) search under Euclidean distance.

 The original Drusilla_Select was an internal algorithm which was proposed by Dr. Ryan Curtin and Dr. Andrew Gardner.
-We adapt the original one into an external algorithm used for our comparison in our ICDE 2017 and TKDE 2017 papers which was mentioned in the package of RQALSH.
+We adapt the original one into an external algorithm used for our comparison with RQALSH and RQALSH* in our ICDE 2017 and TKDE 2017 papers.

 How to use this Package?